CSC-DPR/eopf-cpm/docs/source/developer-guide/extend_cli.rst

 the **eopf.cli** provide two classes that help to write cli commands for eopf.

-* :obj:`eopf.cli.EOPFPluginCommandCLI`: that provide an interface to write subcommand
+* :py:class:`~eopf.cli.EOPFPluginCommandCLI`: that provide an interface to write subcommand
-* :obj:`eopf.cli.EOPFPluginGroupCLI`: with an interface for command group
+* :py:class:`~eopf.cli.EOPFPluginGroupCLI`: with an interface for command group

 You only need to write an inherited class of one of them and then, in the *entry point* **eopf.cli** you have to declare it.